 The laurel and palm are in the personal emblem of a Venetian ambassador to Florence, whose platonic relationship with Ginevra is revealed in poems exchanged between them.
 An infrared examination has revealed the ambassador’s motto “Virtue and Honor” beneath Ginevra’s motto, making it most probable that the ambassador was somehow involved in the commission of this portrait.

 In addition to the Venetian ambassador to Florence, as a woman of renowned beauty, Ginevra de’ Benci was also the subject of poems written by other prominent members of Florence, including the Medici family and Lorenzo de’ Medici.

 The English term is derived from the concept in Plato’s Symposium of the love of the idea of good which lies at the root of virtue and truth.
-For a brief period, Platonic love was a fashionable subject in some royal courts of Europe and platonic love was the theme of some of the courtly masques, though the fashion soon came under pressures of social and political change.
+For a brief period, Platonic love was a fashionable subject in some royal courts of Europe, and platonic love was the theme of some of the courtly masques.
+However, the fashion soon came under pressures of social and political change.

 Leonardo da Vinci

 Leonardo da Vinci was an Italian painter, draftsman, sculptor, architect, scientist, and engineer who was already famous in his lifetime and is today considered a genius.
 Leonardo’s masterpiece had considerable influence during his lifetime and continued to influence and attract lovers of history and art in our life.